4.8 1700+ Google Reviews

 Engineered joists and solid-lumber joists have different notching and drilling rules.

-If you’re an amateur, beams and joists can look the same, but they have different functions.
-Beams carry and distribute the building’s main loads down the columns, the foundation walls, and footers.
-Joists are horizontal support members for large flat surfaces such as floors.
-Beams support joists.
+To amatuers, beams and joists often look the same, but they have different functions.
+Specifically, beams carry and distribute the building's main loads down the columns, the foundation walls, and footers.
+On the other hand, joists are horizontal support members for large flat surfaces such as floors.
+In short, the foundation and columns support the beams, and beams support joists.

 The diagram can be confusing at first.

 The maximum depth of a notch in a joist is one-sixth of the joist depth.
-A notch is a cut on the top, or bottom of the joist.
-This is represented by “D/6 Max”.
-When determining the depth of a joist, you use the actual size of the joist, not the nominal size.
-For example, a 2×8 is actually 1.5″ x 7.25″.
-The maximum notch depth for a 2×8 then would be 1.2″
+Keep in mind that a notch is a cut on the top, or bottom of the joist.
+This is represented by "D/6 Max".

-The maximum length of notches is different – its one-third of the joist depth.
-This represented by “D/3 Max”.
-Using the same 2×8 joist the maximum length of a notch would be 2.41 inches.
+However, the maximum length of notches is different - its one-third of the joist depth.
+This represented by "D/3 Max".
+Using the same 2x8 joist the maximum length of a notch would be 2.41 inches.

 Joist notching exceptions - There are always exceptions.